contiv/vpp/docs/dev-guide/SERVICES.md

 using iptables or [IPVS (IP Virtual Server)][ipvs].

-While other CNI providers rely heavily on kube-proxy for the implementation of services, with Contiv/VPP the proxy plays only second fiddle.
+While other CNI providers rely heavily on kube-proxy for the implementation of services, with Contiv/VPP the proxy plays only a second fiddle.
 For the most part, the load-balancing and translation between services and endpoints executes **inside VPP** using a high performance [VPP/NAT plugin](#vpp/nat-plugin).
 The only exception is traffic initiated from the host stack of one of the cluster nodes - whether that is a pod